‘Wealth-hoarding boomers’ stereotype is age discrimination, MPs say

 But this figure began to climb rapidly around the turn of the century, and in 2025 the average price of a home is 9.7 times higher than average earnings for a full-time worker.

-Acknowledging this, the Committee points to a 2020 study by the Centre for Better Ageing which argues: “the intergenerational ‘fairness’ narrative often ignores the fact that there is inequality within generations too.
+Acknowledging this, the committee points to a 2020 study by the Centre for Better Ageing which argues that “the intergenerational ‘fairness’ narrative often ignores the fact that there is inequality within generations too.”

 There are around 1.9 million pensioners living in poverty in the UK, a recent report from the Joseph Rowntree Foundation found – around 14 per cent of all pensioners.